iExecBlockchainComputing/documentation/for-developers/confidential-computing/sgx-encrypted-dataset.md

 {% endhint %}

 {% hint style="info" %}
 Your secrets are securely transferred with the SDK from your machine to the SMS over a TLS channel.
 Internally, your secrets are encrypted with standard AES encryption before being written to disk.
-Next releases will feature a, SMS running entirely inside a trusted enclave.
+Next releases will feature an SMS running entirely inside a trusted enclave.
 {% endhint %}

 Let's see how to do all of that!